BeanieODM/beanie/docs/tutorial/collection_setup.md

 - Set the MongoDB collection name
 - Configure indexes

-This is done by defining a `Collection` class within your `Document` class.
+This is done by defining a `Settings` class within your `Document` class.

 ## Declaring the collection name

-To set MongoDB collection name you can use the `name` field of the `Collection` inner class.
+To set MongoDB collection name you can use the `name` field of the `Settings` inner class.

 ```python
 from beanie import Document